- Acceleration is defined as the rate of velocity change. It is a measure of how fast the velocity change.

 - change of direction

-- An object traveling with a constant acceleration, a, if the velocity changes at a constant rate.
+- An object travelling with a constant acceleration, a, if the velocity changes at a constant rate.